tarwn/lessthandot-hugo/blogs/content/posts/2013-06-12-sql-is-hard.md

 It's still in the very early stages with only a single set of exercises, and I've only implemented about half of that set.
 There's a longer wishlist of features on a Trello board, but the initial focus here was making the core experience work.
 It's not as whimsical as the TryRuby site (Damnit Jim, I'm a software engineer not a web designer).
 Most of the fanciest features are focused on helping me choose the right improvements to make; easy deployment, anonymous usage statistics, error capturing and reporting, and so on.

-My list of “features I haven't gotten to yet” starts with “finish the first exercise set”.
-After that I have more exercise sets, both foundational and “where can I go to learn that” advanced sets, an ability to save your progress (register/login) while continuing to let people without pre-registering (or without registering at all, up front registration annoys me), more permanent pieces for the few that I took shortcuts on, alternative exercise goals so you can try several queries while learning a single step, performance improvements and retry logic
+My list of "features I haven't gotten to yet" starts with "finish the first exercise set".
+After that I have more exercise sets, both foundational and "where can I go to learn that" advanced sets, an ability to save your progress (register/login) while continuing to let people without pre-registering (or without registering at all, up front registration annoys me), more permanent pieces for the few that I took shortcuts on, alternative exercise goals so you can try several queries while learning a single step, performance improvements and retry logic

 But most importantly, I'm looking for feedback.
 Does this seem like something you would point a beginner to?
 When your coworker asks where they could learn to use windowing functions, could you imagine a method like this being useful?